neuro-inc/neuro-cli/docs/parse_reference.rst

       tuple of two mappings - first one for all environment variables and second for environment variables using secrets.

-      :raise: :exc:`ValueError` if caller attempts to redefine a system-reserved env var
+      :raise: :exc:`ValueError` if caller attempts to redefine a system-reserved environment variable

    .. method:: volumes(volume: Sequence[str]) -> Tuple[Set[Volume], Set[SecretFile]]